 Liquidity Risk - Liquidity risk is the risk the Company cannot meet its financial obligations.
 The Company attempts to manage liquidity risk by maintaining sufficient cash balances or through additional financings to ensure there is sufficient capital to meet short term obligations.
-As at November 30, 2018, the Company had a cash balance of \$15,137 (November 30, 2017 - cash deficit balance of \$3,536) to settle current liabilities of \$382,128 (November 30, 2017 - \$891,386).
+As at November 30, 2018, the Company had a cash balance of \$9,044 (November 30, 2018 - \$15,137) to settle current liabilities of \$301,994 (November 30, 201 - \$382,128).
 The Company's current working capital is insufficient to support the Company's near term general administrative and corporate operating requirements on an on-going basis.

-Interest rate risk - The Company has non-material exposure at November 30, 2018 and 2017 to interest rate risk through its financial instruments.
+Interest rate risk - The Company has minimal exposure at February 28, 2019 and November 30, 2018 to interest rate risk through its financial instruments as the loans payable has fixed, simple interest rates of 7%-7.5% per annum.

-Currency Risk - As at November 30, 2018 and 2017, all the Company's cash was held in Canadian dollars, the Company's functional and reporting currency.
+Currency Risk - As at February 28, 2019 and November 30, 2018, all the Company's cash was held in Canadian dollars, the Company's functional and reporting currency.